 - Produces less vibrations when fired than most break barrel rifles

-- Despite its high muzzle velocity, it is pretty quiet
+- Despite its high muzzle velocity, it is a pretty quiet air rifle.

 - Reloading mechanism needs improving